-Although we guarantee the payments on PCs, and so bear the associated credit risk, as an investor you will bear the other risks of owning mortgage securities.
+Although we guarantee the payments on PCs, and so bear the associated credit risk of the underlying Mortgages, as an investor you will bear the other risks of owning mortgage securities.
 This section highlights some of these risks.
-The section of this Offering Circular entitled Prepayment, Yield and Suitability Considerations discusses them in more detail.
+Investors should carefully consider the risks described below and elsewhere in this Offering Circular, the applicable Pool Supplement and the other documents referred to in Additional Information before deciding to purchase PCs.
+However, neither this Offering Circular nor those other documents describe all the possible risks of an investment in PCs that may result from your particular circumstances, nor do they project how PCs will perform under all possible interest rate and economic scenarios.

-PCs May Not be Suitable Investments for You.
+PCs may not be suitable investments for you.
 PCs are complex securities.
-You need to understand the risks of your investment, and you need to be able to analyze the information in the related offering documents as well as the economic and other factors that may affect your investment.
+You, alone or together with your financial advisor, need to understand the risks of your investment, and you need to be able to analyze the information in this Offering Circular, the applicable Pool Supplement and the documents referred to in Additional Information, as well as the economic and other factors that may affect your investment.
 If you require a definite payment stream, or a single payment on a specific date, PCs are not suitable investments for you.
 If you purchase PCs, you need to have enough financial resources to bear all of the risks related to your investment.

-Principal Payment Rates are Uncertain.
+Principal payment rates are uncertain.
 Principal payment rates on PCs will depend on the rates of principal payments on the underlying Mortgages.
 Mortgage principal payments include scheduled payments and prepayments.
 Prepayment rates fluctuate continuously and (in some market conditions) substantially.